Yupanqui08/EEG-ImaginedSpeech-CNN/README.md

 v2-cnn-eeg.ipynb: Preprocesses data using wavelet denoising, then processes it using CNN.
 Results were not above chance.

 GroupingData.ipynb: Groups the EEG data into trials so that the data can be processed as trials instead of partial seconds (individual rows).
 This is part of a different attempt that is currently still in the works.

+EEG_ML-TimeFix.ipnb: Adds a "Time" column with numbers 1-1280 for each trial.
+This gives each trial an independent time sequence.